johnfactotum/runesmith/README.md

 ## Features

 - Browse Unicode characters by block or script (including script extensions), in grid view or list view
-- Characters are color coded by general category, and characters in a script is divided by block
+- Characters are color coded by general category, and characters in a script are divided by block
 - Double click on a character to insert it into the text editor
 - Normalize texts, change casing, and see the code point breakdown with the text editor
 - Go to character by hex or decimal value, or search by name (matches full words only)